Can renewable energy solve Iran's energy woes? – DW – 02/05/2025

 Iran's potential in solar power

-After the nuclear deal was signed in 2015, US researchers suggested that if Iran had invested in renewable energy, it could have met all of its electricity needs from solar power by 2030.
+After the 2015 landmark nuclear deal between Iran and major powers, US researchers suggested that, if Iran had invested in renewable energy, it could have met all of its electricity needs from solar power by 2030.

 "Iran has 300 days of sunlight each year, but instead of focusing on this, it has invested in nuclear energy, which has caused it to fall behind," Shokri added.